 - Jacint Jordana: Universitat Pompeu Fabra and Institut Barcelona d'Estudis Internacionals (Treasurer and ex-officio member)

 - Christel Koop: King’s College London

 - David Levi-Faur: Hebrew University of Jerusalem (ex-officio member)

 - Martin Lodge: London School of Economics and Political Science

 - Ulrika Mörth: Stockholm University

-- Claudio Radaelli: University of Exeter (ex-officio member)
+- Claudio Radaelli: European University Institute (ex-officio member)

 - Eva Ruffing: University of Hamburg

 - Frans van Waarden: University College Utrecht (ex-officio member)